 Living in Saudi Arabia

 Saudi Arabia is the Middle East’s largest country.
 In 2018, there were 12.6 million expats living there, comprising 37.7% of the total population (around 33 million).

 The Kingdom is the classic oil-rich state.
 It holds about a fifth of the world’s proven oil reserves and has the world’s largest oil field.
 It is also the world’s second-largest oil producer (after the US) and the largest oil exporter.
 As a result, it wields significant global strategic, political, and economic clout.

 Saudi Arabia is home to Islam’s holiest sites, including the cities of Mecca and Medina.
 Religion plays a central role in day-to-day life, influencing culture, society, and even working conditions.

 Saudi Arabia is roughly twice the size of Western Europe; however, it is only the world’s 206th most densely-populated nation.
-The landmass is mainly deserts (including one of the world’s largest sandy deserts, the Rub Al Khali) and there are large distances between villages, towns, and cities.
+The landmass is mainly deserts (including one of the world’s largest sandy deserts, the Rub Al Khali) and there are generally large distances between villages, towns, and cities.
 Only 1% of the land can support agriculture, so the Kingdom imports the vast majority of its food.

 Geography of Saudi Arabia

 Covering an area of approximately 2.15 million square kilometers, Saudi Arabia accounts for about 80% of the Arabian Peninsula landmass.
 The country is flanked to the west by the Red Sea, and to the east by the Arabian Gulf, so it lies on major international shipping lanes.

 The Kingdom has land borders with Iraq, Jordan, and Kuwait in the north, Qatar and the UAE in the east, Oman to the southeast, and Yemen to the south.

 Saudi Arabia comprises 13 regions.
 The largest is the Eastern Province, followed by Riyadh, Mecca, Medina, Najran, Tabuk, Northern Borders, Ha’il, Jawf, Asir, Qassim, Jizan, and Bahah.

 Although mainly desert (there are no permanent rivers or lakes anywhere), Saudi Arabia has impressive mountain ranges, particularly in southwestern Asir Province.
 Here, peaks rise to more than 3,000 meters and coniferous forests dot the hillsides.
 The 2,300km coastline, meanwhile, features stunning, largely unspoiled beaches and world-class diving, especially along the Red Sea.